-Another Planet Music is a record company housing a recording catalogue and song catalogue, containing recordings and songs from a history in the music business going back over 35 years.
-We have a current record label, APM Records, focussed on releasing new material from Blues and Americana artists, and are also the home of Tom Hartman Music releasing the recordings of The Aerovons.
+Another Planet Music is a record company comprising a recording catalogue and song catalogue, containing recordings and songs from a history in the music business going back over 35 years.
+We have a front line record label, APM Records, focussed on releasing new material from Blues and Americana artists.
+The Another Planet Music label releases back catalogue recordings and reissues.
+Both labels releasing on digital and physical formats.

 A digital distribution business runs alongside and looks after the catalogue releases of Rollercoaster Records, Tic Toc Music, Karon Productions, Shel Talmy Productions, as well as APM’s own back catalogue.

 APM is part of the editorial team on Blues in Britain Magazine.

 Founder Mark Stratford started in the business with a grounding at the sharp end working in the Our Price Records chain during the mid 1980s, before moving into distribution with first Making Waves and then Rough Trade.
 The first record label, RPM Records, was started in 1991 reissuing mostly licenced in recordings from the 1950s/60s/70s and continued to run until it’s final release (the 610th ) came out in 2020.
 During this time Another Planet Music was set up as a separate company with a primary function as a production house, handling sound mastering and artwork design, also catalogue marketing services for many record companies including BMG Rights, Cherry Red, Windsong, EMI, Universal, President, PIAS.

 The company was repositioned as a record company in 2019 when APM acquired the Dave Edmunds latter day recordings which Mark Stratford had worked on producing six years earlier.
 These were added to the Jesse Hector recordings and songs from across Jesse’s career, picked up through working with Jesse since 2003.
 This included co-producing a documentary film about Jesse with director Caroline Catz, the DVD of which was APM’s first own product.